-- BS in Biology (three concentrations: Biology, Biotechnology, or Environmental Biology) (102 credits).
+- BS in Biology (102 credits).

 - BS in Chemistry (98 credits).

 - BS in Environmental Science (104 credits).

 - BS in Physics (95 credits).

 The Department of Sciences also offers a Freshman Science program.
 This program leads to a certificate that is equivalent to the official Lebanese Baccalaureate Part II (Scientific Strands).